makersacademy/rps-challenge/README.md

 So that I can know if I've won the game
 I would like for a winner to be declared

-This was not attempted due to the above not being complete.
-Although I did start on the result.erb webpage and plan on adding a line that says who the winner is, which will most likely come from the game.rb code.
+This was attempted but I am getting errors running rspec on the tests that are supposed to return the winner.
+These are commented in the game_spec.

 --